krithikl/Netly/docs/akahu-flow.md

 2. Netly redirects to `https://oauth.akahu.nz`.
 3. Akahu returns to `/api/akahu/callback` with an authorization code.
 4. Netly exchanges the code at Akahu's `/token` endpoint.
-5. The returned User Access Token is stored server-side.
+5. The returned User Access Token is stored in an encrypted httpOnly cookie.

-## API Calls
+## API calls

 Netly currently uses: